Full disclosure: This post contains affiliate links. ?

 • eles/elas amam – “they love”

-For the sake of completeness, it’s also worth knowing vós amais, an antiquated way of saying “you (pl.) love”.
-You’ll never hear it in speech anymore, but it might turn up in old-timey writing.
+For the sake of completeness, it’s also worth knowing vós amais, “you (pl.) love”.
+It is uncommon in most everyday speech, but survives in parts of northern Portugal and in religious or literary contexts.

 With amar under our belts, we can learn this essential phrase: